Maynard Flower Planting Services

 Comprehensive Soil Assessment & Amendment Protocols for Maynard’s Glacial Till

-A thorough soil assessment is the foundation of successful horticulture in Maynard, where glacial till soils are common.
+A thorough soil assessment is the foundation of successful horticulture in Maynard, where glacial till soils predominate.
 All new garden sites should undergo laboratory analysis through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, and micronutrients.
-Maynard’s soils are typically acidic (pH 5.5–6.5), while most flowers thrive at pH 6.0–7.0; dolomitic lime is recommended to raise pH and supply magnesium.
+Maynard’s soils are typically acidic (pH 5.5–6.5), while most flowering plants thrive at pH 6.0–7.0; dolomitic lime is recommended to raise pH and supply magnesium.
 Amendments should include 2–4 inches of compost tilled to a depth of 8–10 inches, targeting 5–8% organic matter.
-Site evaluation must consider drainage (clay/silt content), microclimate, and existing vegetation, with baseline conditions documented for future reference.
-Utilize the USDA Web Soil Survey for detailed mapping.
+Site evaluation must consider drainage (clay/silt content), microclimate, and existing vegetation.
+Baseline conditions should be documented for future reference.

 Massachusetts Conservation Commission Requirements for Flower Planting Near Protected Areas & Water Resources

-Garden projects near wetlands or water resources in Maynard must comply with the Wetlands Protection Act (M.G.L. c.
+Garden projects near wetlands, streams, or other protected resources in Maynard must comply with the Wetlands Protection Act (M.G.L. c.
 131, § 40), which establishes 25–50 foot buffer zones.
-Activities within these zones require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) through the Maynard Conservation Commission
+Activities within these areas require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit.
+Erosion control measures such as silt fencing, straw bales, and mulching are mandatory to prevent sediment runoff.
+Coordination with the MA Division of Fisheries & Wildlife is necessary if rare species or sensitive habitats are present.
+No work should occur during bird nesting season (March 15–August 31) in designated areas.
+For permitting and compliance, contact:

 Maynard Conservation Commission